This story was originally published in BizWest Magazine

 “The industry has the ability to provide far more information about their development plans than they currently make public,” said Erie Town Trustee Mark Gruber.
 “The industry, by and large, is more secretive than transparent.”

 Still, Gruber sees a reason for optimism, particularly with the COGCC’s implementation of comprehensive drilling plans.
 He’s also a guarded believer in negotiating with the industry.
 He recently worked with the Colorado Oil and Gas Association and producer Encana on an operating agreement.

-Colorado’s energy industry is expected to boom in the coming years, particularly in and around urban Front Range cities.
-According to the Colorado Demography Office, populations in communities and unincorporated areas in the path of drilling have increased by 103,578 people, or 15.8 percent, since 2010.
+Colorado’s energy industry expects to boom in the coming years, particularly in and around urban Front Range cities.
+According to the Colorado Demography Office, populations in communities and unincorporated areas in the drilling path have increased by 103,578 people, or 15.8 percent, since 2010.